WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 the pollen to the stigmas below to fertilize them.
 How very interesting the ways of plants are!

 The species of Ranunculus that grow in the Four Corners area are a bit difficult to tell apart; look first at the leaf shape and the height of the plant.
 Flower size, color, and shape are very similar and are difficult to use in distinguishing among species.
 "Ranunculaceae" is an ancient name, probably derived from the Latin "rana", meaning "frog" or "tadpole"; frogs and some Ranunculaceae prefer the same moist habitat.
 But the name might refer to some long forgotten perceived relationship in size, shape, and smell between flower and frog.
+"Culus" is Latin for "little".
 Linnaeus named this genus in 1753. |

 |

 Meadows.
 Summer.
 This is a large-flowered Buttercup common in the high country.
-It ranges from three to six inches tall, and is identified by the dense soft black hairs on the bracts below the flower and by the elongated and notched-on-the-tip leaves (far right center and photograph below).
-Look for Ranunculus macauleyi in meadows of the subalpine and alpine country.
+It ranges from three to six inches tall, and is most easily identified by the dense soft black hairs on the bracts below the flower and by the elongated and notched-on-the-tip leaves (far right center and photograph below).
+Look for Ranunculus macauleyi in subalpine and alpine wet meadows, often near the edge of snow fields.
 Asa gray named this species in 1879.
 Lt.
-C. H. McCauley collected plants and butterflies in the Southwest, including the Pagosa Springs area.
-(More biographical information.) |
+C. H. McCauley collected plants and butterflies in the Southwest, including in the Pagosa Springs area.
+(More biographical information about McCauley.) |

 |